Home » Departments » Police » Police FAQ

 When you go to get the Protective Order, tell the Judge about this.
 Ask to have your keys/other essential items returned.
 The Judge will generally put that on your Protective Order.

-My significant other was arrested but I really only want him/her to get counseling.
+My significant other was arrested, but I only want him/her to get counseling.
 Who can I talk to about that?

 You can call the Manchester District Court.
 They also are part of our team.
 They are the Domestic Violence Project.
 Their number is (603) 628-6379 or 6381.
 You can ask to speak with an advocate about your case and tell that person your concern.